shepelevn/play-now/frontend/README.md

 # Play_now Frontend

-Frontend part of the music streaming website.
+The frontend part of the music streaming website.
 Allows searching for and listening to music, creating playlists and adding songs to favorites.

 ## README.md